Josh Ashworth

 Josh Ashworth, played by Sonny Flood, is a fictional character from the British Channel 4 soap opera, Hollyoaks.
 His first appearance was on 3 October 2005.
 Josh's storylines have included attempted murder, underage sex, drugs, drinking and joyriding.
-After a two-year break, Flood returned to filming as Josh for three episodes airing in May and August 2012.
+Flood returned to filming as Josh for three episodes airing in May and August 2012 after a two-year break.

 Casting

-Josh was created in 2005 by David Hanson, and Sonny Flood was cast in the role.
-In early 2010, it was announced that Allan had stepped down from the position of executive producer and that Paul Marquess had taken over the role.
+The character was created in 2005 by David Hanson, with Sonny Flood cast in the role.
+In early 2010, it was announced that Hollyoaks executive producer, Lucy Allan, had stepped down from the role and that Paul Marquess had taken over.
 It was soon revealed that Marquess planned to give Hollyoaks a “shake up” by changing the production team and beginning a cast cull by axing the entire remaining Ashworth family apart from Rhys Ashworth (Andrew Moss).
 The move was part of his reinvention of the serial and clearing out the “deadwood”.
-Marquess later revealed he axed the Ashworths because he believed The Dog should have a lively family at the heart of it and that the Ashworths had become grim because of their hard-hitting storylines.
+Marquess later revealed he axed the Ashworths because he believed The Dog should have a lively family at the heart of it, and that the Ashworths had become grim because of their hard-hitting storylines.

 In May 2012, it was announced that Flood would return to filming for two episodes.
-Josh was involved in a storyline alongside the characters of Michaela McQueen (Hollie-Jay Bowes) and Amy Barnes (Ashley Slanina-Davies).
+Josh was involving in a storyline alongside the characters of Michaela McQueen (Hollie-Jay Bowes) and Amy Barnes (Ashley Slanina-Davies).